All Episodes Plain Text

 Also, you have Russia buying large swaths of property in coal mines and infrastructure in Kentucky.

-Those are the things that I'm concerned about, because when we go to conflict with these countries, they could cut us off from buying steel.
+Those are the things that I'm concerned about because when we go to conflict with these countries, they could cut us off from buying steel in Pennsylvania.

-Um, you know, you start buying into where you know Russia owns large.
+You know, you start buying into where, you know, Russia owns large-scale corporate operations.

 On that topic, and you mentioned steel specifically, this story getting a lot of attention recently.